dd9jn/rfc4880bis/rfc4880bis.md

 86 48 CE 3D 03 01 07", from which the first entry in the table above
 is constructed by omitting the first two octets.
 Only the truncated sequence of octets is the valid representation of a curve OID.

+The alternative OIDs for Ed25519 and Curve25519 marked with (1) SHOULD only be used with v5 keys.

 ## Symmetric-Key Algorithms